d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

 ## Step 3.
 Configure th2

-Once all of the required software is installed on your test-box and operator-box and th2-infra repositories are ready you can start configuring the cluster.
+Once all of the required software is installed on your test-box and operator-box and th2-infra repositories are ready, you can start configuring the cluster.

 {{% notice warning %}}
-Be sure you are located in the `th2-infra/example-values` directory.
+Make sure that you are located in the `th2-infra/example-values` directory.
 {{% /notice %}}

 ### Define Grafana and Dashboard host names

 {{% notice note %}}
-Host name must be resolved from QA boxes
+Host name must be resolved from QA boxes.
 {{% /notice %}}

 Define Dashboard host name in the `dashboard.values.yaml` ([file in github](https://github.com/th2-net/th2-infra/blob/master/example-values/prometheus-operator.values.yaml)):